-Unfortunately, depression is very common amongst those suffering from addiction.
+Unfortunately, depression and addiction are very common amongst those suffering from substance abuse.
 Oftentimes, drugs and alcohol are used as coping mechanisms.
 Whether people are treated or untreated for their depression, the risk of addiction goes up.
 For many, avoiding addiction means actively unlearning behavioral patterns and staying away from substances.
 Treating depression and learning healthy coping mechanisms can help people keep addiction at bay, but it’s not always that easy.

 An estimated one-third of people who have depression also have problems with alcohol, whether they drink heavily or engage in patterns of binge drinking.
 Those who struggle with depression must work harder to not only avoid addiction, but they’ll have to work harder in recovery as well.